pcarbo/varbvs/README.md

 and AncestryDNA, San Francisco, California<br>
 2012-2016

-Xiang Zhu and Matthew Stephens have also contributed to the development of this software.
+Xiang Zhou, Xiang Zhu and Matthew Stephens have also contributed to the development of this software.